Union Pacific's Final Four

 As background, EMD's Super Series was introduced in June 1975 on two Clinchfield SD45s, 3619 and 3621.
 By late 1977 EMD formerly introduced Super Series locomotives with the test bed SD45X units, and on the six GP40X units for UP, numbered as UP 9000-9005.
 In April 1978, EMD built four SD40-2 locomotives for BN, numbered as BN 7049-7053, as the first production six-axle locomotives to have the Super Series installed.
 These four units, built under EMD order number 776083, had all six traction motors wired in parallel, which required the new higher output AR16 alternator, and used conventional SD40-2 car bodies.
 In September 1979, EMD built four SD40X locomotives for KCS, numbered as KCS 700-703.
 These four KCS locomotives were essentially an SD50 carbody on an SD40-2 frame, and had 3500 horsepower with the Super Series wheel control system, and were equipped with the larger AR16 alternator.
 In December 1980, EMD built six SD50S units for N&W, numbered as N&W 6500-6505.
 These four N&W units were equipped with 3500 horsepower, AR16 alternators, and Super Series wheel control, with a near exact SD50 car body on a SD40-2 frame.

-Back to UP's four SD40-2S units: This test may have been the precursor to an order UP had for an additional 120 SD40-2's (3809-3928) for delivery in the first three quarters of 1981.
-Eighty of these were cancelled in early 1981; the remaining 40 were cancelled in June 1981.
+This test may have been the precursor to an order UP had for an additional 120 SD40-2's (3809-3928) for delivery in the first three quarters of 1981.
+Eighty of these were canceled in early 1981; the remaining 40 were canceled in June 1981.
+By this time in early and mid 1981, due to a severe downturn in rail traffic, Union Pacific was beginning to put hundreds of locomotives in storage for lack of business.

 EMD built the first SD50 locomotives in December 1980.
 UP tested two new N&W SD50S-designated models (N&W 6500 and 6501) in April 1981, but with over 600 units in storage by late 1982, UP waited to buy the new model until 1984.

 Research has not yet found how these four units for UP relate to the SD40X locomotives built for KCS in 1975, or the SD50S locomotives built for N&W in late 1980, or the special SD40-2s built for BN in 1978.
-As a visual indicator, the KCS SD50S units had the newer angled blower ducts as used on production SD50 units, along with two speed radiator fans and wheel slip control.
-The shop superintendent at BN's Alliance, Nebraska, shops informed researchers that the BN units had the strengthened engine blocks but apparently did not have the two speed radiator fans.
+As a visual indicator, the KCS SD50S units had the newer angled blower ducts as used on production SD50 units, along with two-speed radiator fans and wheel slip control.
+The shop superintendent at BN's Alliance, Nebraska, shops informed researchers that the BN units had the strengthened engine blocks but apparently did not have the two-speed radiator fans.

-The 1986 EMD Product Reference book, which supposedly shows all EMD locomotives in service at the time, shows UP 3805-3808 as order number 806053 and wiring diagram WD01190, compared to UP 3769-3804 with order number 796345 and wiring diagram WD01050.
+The 1986 EMD Product Reference book, which supposedly shows all EMD locomotives in service at the time, showed UP 3805-3808 as order number 806053 and wiring diagram WD01190, compared to UP 3769-3804 with order number 796345 and wiring diagram WD01050.
 After being examined by a UP employee, the only difference in wiring diagrams was found to be the two-speed fans, with no mention of wheel slip controls or anything else not on the other 36 units in the original group (UP 3769-3808).

-The UP locomotive diagram book shows UP 3769-3808 on the same page, right from the initial date of May 1980 (Sheet L-56-13, original date of 5-29-80).
+The UP locomotive diagram book from 1982 shows UP 3769-3808 on the same page, starting with the initial date of May 1980 (Sheet L-56-13, original date of 5-29-80).
 Later revisions ( Rev. C, 1-85, Rev. D, 6-85, Rev. E, 12-86, and Rev. F, 9-94) make no mention of anything different among any of the 40 units in the last group.

 Current Status